-Typology All ALL A Absence of any type of structures altering sediment discharges: there are no structures in the reach aimed to intercept sediment and wood (check dams, abstraction weirs, etc.) or which cause an alteration of sediment discharges (retention basins, dam downstream) although not designed for this purpose. в Mountain areas (confined channels, or semi- unconfined steep channels, e.g. along alluvial fans): consolidation check dams with relatively low density (≤ 1 every 200 m on average in the reach) and/or one or more open check dams.
-Hilly - plain areas: one or more consolidation check dam and/or abstraction weirs (≤ 1 every 1000 m on average in the reach). С Mountain areas (confined channels, or semi- unconfined steep channels, e.g. along alluvial fans): consolidation check dams with relatively low density (>1 every 200 m on average in the reach) and/or one or more check dams.
-Hilly - plain areas: one or more consolidation check dam and/or abstraction weir (>1 every 1000 m on average in the reach) and/or presence of a dam.
-And/or artificial reservoir at the downstream reach limit (any physiographic context).
-If the total density of transversal structures, including bed sills and ramps (see A9) is very high, i.e. > 1 every 100 m in mountain areas, or >1 every 500 m in hilly - plain areas, add 12.
+TYPOLOGY ALL A Absence of any type of structures altering sediment discharges: there are no structures in the reach aimed to intercept sediment and wood (check dams, abstraction weirs, etc.) or which cause an alteration of sediment discharges (retention basins, dam downstream) although not designed for this purpose. В Mountain areas (confined channels, or semi- unconfined steep channels, e.g. along alluv fans): consolidation check dams with relatively low density (≤ 1 every 200 m on average in t reach) and/or one or more open check dams.
+Hilly - plain areas: one or more consolidation check dam and/or abstraction weirs (≤ 1 every 1000 m on average in the reach). С fans): c reach) a - Hilly - 1000 m onsolidation check dams with relatively low density (>1 every 200 m on average in the and/or one or more check dams. plain areas: one or more consolidation check dam and/or abstraction weir (>1 every on average in the reach) and/or presence of a dam. artificial reservoir at the downstream reach limit (any physiographic context).
+If th If the total density of transversal structures, including bed sills and ramps (see A9) is very high, i.e. > 1 every 100